Avantor Inc.

 Supply Chain Vulnerabilities:

-• Supplier Dependency: Dependence on sole or limited sources for essential materials and components, including active pharmaceutical ingredients, components, compounds, and excipients.
-Failure of suppliers to meet specifications or delivery schedules could adversely affect production.
+- Supplier Dependency: Dependence on sole or limited sources for essential materials and components, and reliance on suppliers for the majority of products sold.

 Financial & Regulatory Risks